 Somewhat revealing, the series too alows new interpretation of British subculture today through personal windows.
 Specific examples of this include the suggestion of school-yard bullying leading to aggressively catagorised music and family loss leading to the desire to be the local “class-clown”.

-RESEARCHER, CREATIVE DIRECTOR, PRODUCER, INTERVIEWER, ARCHIVE CREATOR: LAURA WILCOX
+CREATIVE DIRECTOR, PRODUCER, DIGITAL EDITOR: LAURA WILCOX

 VIDEOGRAPHER: LAURA O'CONNOR